 The above program substitutes first a and then b and only after that it sorts the results.
-This is a bit wasteful.
+This is sometimes (not always!) a bit wasteful.
 We can see this in the statistics.
 It gets a bit better if we force FORM to sort after the first substitution: